eliasthor/lexo-django-guide/README.md

 It should contain the basic structure for the web, to be used to keep the structure consistent:
 [Again, take a look at the DjangoGirls Turorial](https://tutorial.djangogirls.org/en/template_extending/#create-a-base-template)

+### Add input to the website
+Users should be able to add articles
+Start by allowing every user to add articles
+To do this, we need forms and buttons for new articles

 ## User administration/authentication
 Now how can I make it possible for users to add new things to the site?